dogethereum/wdoge-deprecated/README.md

 Note that you need these values as they were sent in the deployment transaction, it does not matter if the contract later modified the state variables associated with these parameters.
 For this reason, the deploy task stores the arguments into the deployment artifact.

 1. The logic contract address for the `DogeToken` is the same one as explained [here](#logic-contracts).
 Run `jq .contracts.dogeToken.logicContractAddress deployment/your-network/deployment.json` to get it.
-2. The admin argument is always the `ProxyAdmin` contract deployed by the upgrades plugin.
-Run `jq .contracts.dogeToken.proxyAdminContract deployment/your-network/deployment.json` to get it.
+2. The admin argument is the initial administrator account.
+Run `jq .contracts.dogeToken.proxyAdmin deployment/your-network/deployment.json` to get it.
 3. The `_data` field is the ABI encoded call to the initializer function in the logic contract.
 Run `jq .contracts.dogeToken.initData deployment/your-network/deployment.json` to get it.

 With all these you can now verify the proxy contract: